JetBrains/kotlin-web-site/docs/topics/native/native-cocoapods.md

    alias(libs.plugins.kotlinCocoapods) apply false
    ```

-7. Open the module where you want to integrate CocoaPods, for example the `shared` module, and add the following alias
+7. Open the module where you want to integrate CocoaPods, for example the `composeApp` module, and add the following alias
    to the `plugins {}` block:

    ```kotlin
    alias(libs.plugins.kotlinCocoapods)
    ```

-Now you are ready to use CocoaPods in your Kotlin Multiplatform project.
+Now, you are ready to use CocoaPods in your Kotlin Multiplatform project.

 ### In Android Studio